 The Grand River, Michigan’s longest at 252 miles, travels from Jackson through downtown Grand Rapids on its way to Lake Michigan.
 The river holds many stories from our original Native American settlers and the French fur traders to its role in the lumbering industry and furniture manufacturing.
 Join us on a walking tour of downtown and hear about these stories along with a look to the future and the River Restoration project which will include putting the rapids back in Grand Rapids.
 The walking tour will be guided by a member of GR Running Tours, but you don’t need to be a runner to keep up.

 Enjoy an afternoon at the state's oldest and second largest Museum.
 The Grand Rapids Public Museum will provide a guided tour of the traveling exhibit “Waters Extreme Journey” as well as a behind the scenes experience in Grand Fish, Grand River and the newly renovated Watershed laboratory.
 Tour attendees will explore Grand River artifacts, see Lake Sturgeon being fed and use augmented reality to build a watershed.
 Museum educators and others will share experience with the new Grand Rapids Public Museum School and highlight the successes of this innovative learning experience where students attend school at the Museum.

 Grand Rapids Brewery Tour (1PM-4PM)

 Take an afternoon and experience the tastings of three breweries around Grand Rapids, Michigan.
-Tour attendees will have samplings of beer at Perrin Brewing, Kickerbocker and Elk Brewery.
-While enjoying the unique beer flavors, we will experience the behind the scenes makings of the beers produced at Perrin Brewing.
+Tour attendees will have samplings of beer at each brewery, enjoy a peek behind the scenes, and learn more about the culture and history of the city while doing so.